BREWSTER-DOUGLASS UPDATE; JUNE 2023

 To read more about the Brewster-Douglass sale, check out this article in The Detroit News.

-Lou Bitove & Jeff Bortnick, owners of The New Home Experts®, have more than 30 years combined experience in real estate, much of that with builders like Pulte & Toll Brothers.
-They also provide market research for area builders, developers and national firms.
-If you’re considering a new home, remember: the builders rep represents the builder, not you.
+The owners of The New Home Experts®, have over 40 years of combined experience in real estate, much of that with builders like Pulte & Toll Brothers.
+They also provide market research for area builders, developers, and national firms.
+If you’re considering a new home, remember: the builders’ rep represents the builder, not you.
 Work with the only local agents in Metro Detroit to specialize in new homes, and save money in the process – ask us how!